Skytheredhead/outlookscrape/README.md

    python -m streamlit run app.py
    ```
 4. The dashboard will automatically open in your default browser at `http://localhost:8501`.
-5. Enter your Outlook username and password once via the UI to encrypt and save them.
-The plaintext values are discarded immediately after encryption.
-6. Use **Launch Manual Login** to open a non-headless Chrome window, sign into Outlook manually, then click **Save & Close (Persist Login)** to store the profile.
+5. Use **Login to Outlook** to open a non-headless Chrome window, sign into Outlook manually, then click **Save & Close** to store the profile.
-7. Press **Start scanning** to begin forwarding unread Outlook emails to the Gmail address you saved in settings.
+6. Adjust the Gmail destination, run a test email, fine-tune the polling window, and press **Start scanning** to begin forwarding unread Outlook emails.

 ## Notes
 - Forwarded emails are tracked to avoid duplicates and daily counts reset automatically.